rleber/bun/doc/readme.md

   that lists each archive tape in the archive, one per line.
 For each archive tape, the row of the text file lists the name of the archive tape, its creation date, and the path of the directory archived in the archive tape.
-- Once files have been extracted, this software refers to that collection as a "library".
+- Once files have been decoded, this software refers to that collection as a "library".
 The "bun library" commands are used to process these files.

 _File formats_